What if …

 Well, how many illustrations of the entire process of a track have you seen, in any visual medium, and how complete did they seem?

 The author believes there is an open area in the literature, a lack of complete illustrations of track formation processes, aging and how to read them.
 Perhaps that has to do with the nature of tracks being constantly changing events that can last for millions of years (dinosaur tracks are still aging)?
 And maybe it’s partly because they result from a set of processes, each track an ongoing process of its own, and processes are challenging to illustrate?
-Up until the time and effort required would have been so great that it just wasn’t feasible to fully illustrate the process of track formation, especially if one considers aging.
+Up until this era of powerful home computers amd free software the time and effort required would have been so great that it just wasn’t feasible to fully illustrate the process of track formation, especially if one considers aging.

 Is it even possible to simulate and illustrate these processes accurately and do it clearly?